dgranville/tos-mtf/README.md

 # tos-mtf
-ThinkorSwim (ToS) indicators for handling multi-timeframe (MTF) based studies
+ThinkorSwim (ToS) studies for multi-timeframe (MTF) technical analysis

 This project contains the following multi-timeframe studies for use on the ThinkorSwim (ToS) platform provided by TDAmeritrade: